kid1194/frappe-better-list-view/README.md

 ---

 ### Issues
-If you find bug in the plugin, please create a [bug report](https://github.com/kid1194/frappe-better-list-view/issues/new?assignees=kid1194&labels=bug&template=bug_report.md&title=%5BBUG%5D) and let us know about it.
+If you find a bug, please create a [bug report](https://github.com/kid1194/frappe-better-list-view/issues/new?assignees=kid1194&labels=bug&template=bug_report.md&title=%5BBUG%5D) and let us know about it.

 ---

 ### License
-This repository has been released under the [MIT License](https://github.com/kid1194/frappe-better-list-view/blob/main/LICENSE).
+This plugin has been released under the [MIT License](https://github.com/kid1194/frappe-better-list-view/blob/main/LICENSE).